 This collection is open for use without restriction beyond the standard terms and conditions of Smith College Special Collections.
 However, by agreement with the YWCA of the U.S.A., microdexes known to contain financial records or personal health information (usually on job applications) were not digitized and/or not published in our online repository as part of the CLIR Digitizing Hidden Collections grant.
 These microdexes may still be accessed on the original microfilm, and digital files may be made available to individual researchers upon request.

 Use and Reproduction

-Girl Reserve, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Girl Reserve, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.